Gottox/jQRange/README.md

 Contains Version of jqrange

 ### ```length```
-The number of elements currently matched.
+The number of ranges currently matched.
 The .size() method will return the same value

 ### ```_create_jquery```
 *Internal only*